RoxasShadow/Vasilij/README.md

 $ npm   start
 ```

-When you visit for the first time the home page of *Vasilij*, it will make a thumbnail for every image it finds and this process can be very slow.
+When you visit for the first time the home page of *Vasilij*, it will make a thumbnail for every image it finds.
+This process can be very slow.
 You have also to install [ImageMagick](http://www.imagemagick.org).

 [Demo](http://vasilij.giovannicapuano.net)